tormjens/workbench/README.md

 A workbench for Composer that allows you to symlink your "offline" packages without writing them to the `composer.lock` file.

+__!!Please note!!__ This package has only been tested on OS X. It should work fine for Linux, but probably not for Windows.

 ## Installation

 Workbench is a plugin for Composer and installs like so: